-Pagination uses the total amount of pages you pass to it to render all pages in the range and automatically truncate the rendering based on the currently selected page.
-It also requires you to pass aria-labels for the previous/next button controls and, optionally, aria labels for each individual page.
+Pagination uses the total number of pages you pass to it to render all pages in the range, automatically truncating the display based on the currently selected page.
+It also requires you to pass aria-labels for the previous/next button controls and, optionally, aria-labels for each individual page.

-You can react to the user navigation with an onChange event handler.
-Note that returned page values match the rendered page number, so their count starts from 1.
+You can respond to user navigation with an onChange event handler.
+Note that the returned page values match the rendered page number, so the count starts from 1.

 <Pagination